aadeshpathak/model-version-1/context.md

 - (Indexes created automatically by Firestore as needed for queries).

 ## Pending
-- Payment gateway integration (Razorpay) - requires API keys.
+- **Payment Gateway**: Currently in Razorpay test mode - will be switched to live mode soon.
 - Advanced reporting features (currently has interface, needs backend implementation).
 - Email/SMS notifications (currently in-app only).
 - File upload for receipts/documents.